Please see our interactive trail map (Planned Trails) for more information:

 What’s been done:

 A Bridge Feasibility Study has been completed.
 The Study analyzed types of bridges that could be utilized, the environmental impacts associated with the bridge types and locations, and estimated cost.
-One important trail easement along private property was obtained in 2017, but additional easements are needed.
-Finalizing a trail route, easements, compliance with the California Environmental Quality Act (CEQA) and grant applications for construction funds will be future steps.
+An important trail easement along private property was obtained in 2017.
+Permits and compliance with the California Environmental Quality Act (CEQA) and construction will be future steps.

 The west end of this gap requires crossing Hwy 78 and the east end is through rugged terrain.